What is plagiarism?

 The university uses software to help to detect plagiarism and other academic offences.
 When you are compiling your coursework you must ensure that all statements, opinions and conclusions taken from another writer's work are appropriately cited, whether the work is directly quoted, paraphrased or summarised and whether the information comes from books or online resources including websites.

-Most BU courses follow instructions for the BU Harvard style of referencing (a version of Harvard, which is an author date method).
-Some BU courses follow other referencing style instructions.
-This guide explains which referencing style you need to use and provides links.
+Most courses at BU require you to use the APA style of referencing, which is an author date method.
 You may receive information about plagiarism, academic offences and referencing skills as part of your induction or during your course.

 Plagiarism also includes self-plagiarism.
 This means that you are not allowed to submit the same work for more than one assessment, even if it is your own.